ESF-Works

 Background

-Scotland continues to see its biggest demographic change since 1945, and although Scotland has a tradition of welcoming refugees, this scale of influx has placed many and varied demands on all major public and private services, not least education and employment services.
+Scotland continues to see the biggest demographic change since 1945 and although Scotland has a tradition of welcoming refugees this scale of influx has placed wide ranging demands on all major public and private services not least education and employment services.

-Currently more than 50% of asylum seekers coming to Scotland have degree level qualifications, and a high proportion (over 50%) will receive a ‘positive decision’.
-(Many positive decisions are processed in a fairly short period of time - a few weeks to three months.)
-The language infrastructure for tuition/translation etc. is still underdeveloped in Scotland and continues to need considerable support to cope with the number and diversity of asylum seekers.
+Currently more than 50% of asylum seekers coming to Scotland have degree level qualifications, a high proportion (over 50%) will receive a ‘positive decision’, and many positive decisions are processed in a fairly short period of time a few weeks-3 months.
+The language infrastructure for tuition/translation etc is still underdeveloped in Scotland and continues to need considerable support to cope with the number and diversity of asylum seekers.

-Unemployment rates are higher than the UK average, with particular concentrations of unemployment in urban and peripheral housing estates.
+The statistics show unemployment rates higher than the UK average with particular concentrations of unemployment in urban and peripheral housing estates.
 These are the communities in which asylum seekers are being housed.
-Growth opportunities in the economy include optoelectronics, semiconductors, finance, tourism, hospitality, the service sector and construction, but low educational attainment and lack of mobility are drag factors for both continued economic growth and those currently entering the job market.
+There are growth opportunities in the economy including optoelectronics, semiconductor, finance, tourism, hospitality and service sector and construction, but low educational attainment and lack of mobility are drag factors for continued economic growth and current residents entering the job market.
 The social inclusion agenda is a particular priority for the Scottish Parliament and considerable investment has been made in Social Inclusion Partnerships to address local issues and find local solutions.

 Aims

-To carry out integration work with a focus on developing models of good practice.
+To undertake integration work with a focus on developing models of good practice.
 The Atlas activites cover:

 • ESOL